-Submitting Institution Olivado Location Kenya Commodity Fruits Total Cost Euro 1,500,000 CFC Financing Euro 500,000 Co-financing AgriFl Kenya: Euro 1,000,000
+Olivado Kenya Fruits Euro 1,500,000 Euro 500,000

+AgriFl Kenya: Euro 1,000,000

 Olivado EPZ ('OEPZ') is a Kenyan fresh avocado trader and the world's leading producers of organic extra virgin avocado oil.
-It operates an integrated farmer-tomarket model sourcing the avocados directly from over 2,800 smallholder farmers.
+It operates an integrated farmer-to-market model sourcing the avocados directly from over 2,800 smallholder farmers.
 The avocado oil is sold for export to traders and retailers in over 30 countries.
-In 2019, the company installed a biogas
+In 2019, the company installed a biogas plant to utilize all waste and by-products from the avocado oil production to produce energy and fertilizer.